sruthi-suresh-01/informed-ai/README.md

 ### Initial Setup

+Note: For Windows, manually run the commands present in the Makefile

 1. **Fork the Repository**: Start by forking the repo to your GitHub account.
 2. **Clone and Navigate**: Clone the forked repository to your local machine and navigate to the root folder of the project.